FatehAK/wittr/README.md

 # Wittr

-Wittr is an 'Offline First' web application that is powered by Service Workers and IndexDB
+Wittr is an 'Offline First' Progressive Web Application (PWA) that is powered by Service Workers and IndexDB

 ## Running using local machine